-Savapokhari VDC is a well-known VDC for education.
-There are eight primary schools, one lower secondary school, one secondary school and one higher secondary school running from government sector.
-These schools and higher secondary schools largely have been contributing to produce educated personalities in Savapokhari VDC.
-According to population census 2011, 46.94 percent are literate and 53.04 percent are illiterate.
+Chepuwa VDC is a well known VDC for education.
+There are six primaries, one lower secondary, and one higher secondary schools running from the government sectors.
+This schools and higher secondary largely have been contributing to produce educated personalities in Chepuwa VDC.
+According to population census 2001, 39.24 percent are literate and 60.76 percent are illiterate.
 However, there is variation in male and female literacy level.
 It is presented in the table 4.2.
-63.72 present of total female population is illiterate while male illiterate rate is 41.53 present.
+According to table 4.2, 73.29 percent of total female population is illiterate while male illiteracy rate is 48.58 percent (CBS, 2001).